-New Farm Deli & Cafe has graced Merthyr Village since 1977, serving continental delicacies, great coffe and some if the most authentic Italian dishes in town.
+New Farm Deli & Cafe has graced Merthyr Village since 1977, serving continental delicacies, great coffee and some of the most authentic Italian dishes in town.
 But, it's their enormous cheese counter we can't get enough of!
-Dive head first into Italy, franc, Spain, the UK and Australia's finest fromages then pick up your fave cheese platter condiments to go with them.
+Dive head first into Italy, France, Spain, the UK and Australia's finest fromages then pick up your fave cheese platter condiments to go with them.

 Who says there’s no decent cheese in the suburbs?
 Not Hawthorne Garage, that’s for sure.
 This joint is one mother of a deli and we would all do well to pay it a visit, no matter where we live.
 Key features to look out for include, but aren’t limited to, their fresh produce, gourmet provender, deli produce, fresh flowers, DNA coffee and, of course, cheese.
 They also offer catering and cheese board arrangement, in case you need a hand.

 Rosalie residents are known for rarely leaving their patch, especially when it comes to cheese fetching, and the culprit is the Rosalie Gourmet Market.
 Known for the outstanding selection of cheeses, their cabinet is stuffed full of the best cheeses in Brisbane.
 Notable mentions include pride of the cabinet, the d’Affinois Brie, which is less like cheese and more like pure cream served in rind.
 11/10 would recommend.